Alvinceleste2/lexify/README.md

 >[!TIP]
 >If you want to save several word type definitions for a single word, you can concatenate them this way: `word(a)(b)`, where a and b are element from the list above.
 Example: `orange(n)(adj)` will store orange definitions as a noun but also as an adjective.

+>[!NOTE]
+> As well, if you want to store every possible definition without caring about the word type, you can simply leave it empty.

 Once the `.txt` file is created properly, you can run the program with:
 ```bash